 About the BOPC Archives

-The Buffalo Olmsted Parks Conservancy (BOPC) Archives houses a wide range of source materials.
-It includes original planning documents of Buffalo’s Olmsted landscapes, annual reports, advocacy efforts and more.
+The Buffalo Olmsted Parks Conservancy (BOPC) Archives houses a wide range of source materials, annual reports, advocacy efforts and more.
 There are two ways to access archival information: (1) refer to the recommended online resources, or (2) visit the BOPC Archives itself.

 The following online resources are free and available to everyone.
-When using any material, it is mandatory to indicate the source as follow: “Buffalo Olmsted Parks Conservancy Archives”
+When using any material, it is mandatory to credit the respective sources.

 Annual Reports of the Buffalo Park Commissioners 1870 to 1915 | Hathi Trust Digital Library